neurologic/Comparative-Animal-Behavior/understanding-behavior/social-spectrum_eusociality.md

 What we do know so far is that social processes cannot be localized to one brain region-they are highly distributed systems.

 There is more known about the neurobiology of related behaviors, for example **pair bonding** in monogamous species.
 Research has found that, in ***voles***, oxytocin and vasopressin hormonal systems play a large role.
-Pair bonding is not a component of eusociality per se, but at least in mammals, we find that cooperative breeding (a precondition for eusociality) is restricted to monogamous species.
+Pair bonding is not a component of eusociality per se, but at least in mammals, we find that ***cooperative breeding (a precondition for eusociality) is restricted to monogamous species***.
 Comparative studies of oxytocin and vasopressin receptor distribution among African mole-rats have revealed both similarities and differences with reference to voles.

 The only other neural substrate that has been investigated in African mole-rats in a detailed comparative context is the corticotrophin-releasing factor (CRF) family of hormone peptides and receptors[^Coen-2021].
-This study also found clear species differences in the anatomical pattern of receptor/ligand binding between naked mole-rats and Cape mole-rats (a solitary species) which are suggested to reflect differences in affiliative behavior.
+This study found clear species differences in the anatomical pattern of receptor/ligand binding between naked mole-rats and Cape mole-rats (a solitary species) which are suggested to reflect differences in affiliative behavior.

 [^Coen-2021]: [Coen, C. W., Bennett, N. C., Holmes, M. M., & Faulkes, C. G. (2021).
 Neuropeptidergic and Neuroendocrine Systems Underlying Eusociality and the Concomitant Social Regulation of Reproduction in Naked Mole-Rats: A Comparative Approach.
 Advances in experimental medicine and biology, 1319, 59–103.](https://doi.org/10.1007/978-3-030-65943-1_3)